A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Multi-scale representation of clumps and YSOs in NGC 2264

-Hierarchical structures contain 52\% of the total YSOs population and 28\% of the total gaseous substructures (see Figure \ref{Figure:piechart}).
-Since a majority of YSOs are forming inside hierarchical structures despite their under-representation in the cloud ($\sim$7\%), these structures are not irrelevant when it comes to the formation of young stars.
-Linear structures contain 50\% of the whole clumps population but host only 28\% of the total YSOs population in the cloud.
-To evaluate further the implication of hierarchy in star formation, we can assess the average production of YSOs and the proportion of graph-sinks they represent.
+Hierarchical structures contain 52\% of the total YSO population and 28\% of the total gaseous substructures (see Figure \ref{Figure:piechart}).
+As a majority of YSOs are forming inside hierarchical structures despite their under-representation in the cloud ($\sim$7\%), these structures are not irrelevant when it comes to the formation of young stars.
+Linear structures contain 50\% of the population of whole clumps but host only 28\% of the total YSO population in the cloud.
+To further evaluate the role of hierarchy in star formation, we can assess the average production of YSOs and the proportion of graph-sinks they represent.
 The hierarchical structures produce on average 2.0 YSOs while the linear structures produce on average 0.2 YSOs.
 We would expect the linear structures to produce a maximum of one single YSO, which means that most of the linear structures do not cascade down to the stage of forming a young star (see Figure \ref{Figure:wheel}), or at least not yet.
-In addition, the ratio (YSOs: graph-sinks) contained in a type of structure indicates the part of actual stars at the end of the cascade.
+In addition, the ratio (YSOs: graph-sinks) contained in a type of structure indicates {the actual proportion of YSOs found} at the end of the cascade.
 We find that linear structures (8: 45 ratio) are mainly composed of gaseous graph-sinks whereas hierarchical structures (45: 94 ratio) show a more dominant presence of YSOs.

-Consequently, hierarchical structures dominates the total production of YSOs in the cloud and cascade more towards lower levels compared with linear structures.
-Therefore, hierarchical structures seem to be either more evolved than their linear counterparts, or they are the main vectors for the formation of YSOs and would then be closely linked to the formation of stellar groups.
+Consequently, hierarchical structures dominate the total production of YSOs in the cloud and cascade more towards lower levels compared with linear structures.
+Therefore, hierarchical structures seem to be either more evolved than their linear counterparts, or are the main vectors for the formation of YSOs; this latter case would mean that hierarchical structures are closely linked to the formation of stellar groups.